How it works

 The quality of responses at the end of a long survey are always lower than those at the start, and with no impact on the survey design you’re at the mercy of the scriptor as to whether you’ll receive high quality results.

-With Attest, your surveys are capped at 23 questions, taking (at most) 7 minutes to complete.
+With Attest, your surveys are capped at 40 questions.
 If you’re interested in only asking the 1-4 questions an omnibus is often used for, sending a solo survey you can ensure peak quality because of the high level of attention (at a comparable cost).

 Not only do omnibus surveys extend on for a suboptimal length of time, they change topic at least every 4 questions.
 Just as a respondent is getting into the swing of thinking about health and beauty, those questions are over and now they’re asked about their broadband provider.